How PingPuffin's Monitoring System Works

 Meaning:

-- Site responds with expected status code (typically 200-399)
+- Site responds with an expected HTTP status code (default: 2xx and common 3xx)

 - Response time within acceptable range